Spherical functions of symmetric forms and a conjecture of Hironaka: Introduction

 of $\mathcal{S}(X/K)$ with the representation ring $R(\check{G}_X)$ of $\check{G}_X$ in such a way that the action of $\mathcal{H}(G,K,\C)$ is given by the composition of the Satake transform $\mathcal{H}(G,K,\C)\iso R(\check{G})$ with the map $R(\check{G})\to R(\check{G}_X)$ induced by $\check{G}_X\subseteq\check{G}.$

 The case considered in our \Cref{ThmA} is not covered by the above results, as $X$ has roots of type $N.$ Since \Cref{ThmA} is a consequence of an explicit description of $\mathcal{S}(X/K,R)$ as a $\mathcal{H}(G,K,R)$-module (\Cref{inducedThm}), it should be possible to obtain an analogue of \eqref{SphericalTransform}.
-One expects, from a conjecture of Jacquet \cite{Jacquet}, that the dual object $\check{M}$ is controlled by the dual group of a double cover $\widetilde{\mathrm{GL}}_r(F)$ of $\mathrm{GL}_r(F).$ This will be pursued in forthcoming work.
+One expects, from a conjecture of Jacquet \cite{Jacquet}, that the dual object $\check{M}$ is controlled by the dual group of a double cover $\widetilde{\mathrm{GL}}_r(F)$ of $\mathrm{GL}_r(F).$ However, it is unclear to the author how to make a precise conjecture.

-Moreover, the author expects that the methods in this paper can be extended to more general settings.
-As a proof-of-concept, in a companion paper \cite{CZ} we build upon the present results to give similar explicit descriptions of spherical functions in certain symmetric varieties of ``Friedberg--Jacquet type'', including more new examples which contain roots of type $N.$
+We note that our explicit description of the $\mathcal{H}(G,K,R)$-module $\mathcal{S}(X/K,R)$ is a consequence of the general work of Sakellaridis in the settings where it applies, as we spell out in \Cref{Section-Appendix}.
+As mentioned above, this requires $X$ to not have roots of type $N$ and for $G$ to be split.
+In a companion paper \cite{CZ}, we build upon the present results to give similar explicit descriptions of spherical functions in certain symmetric varieties of ``Friedberg--Jacquet type'', including more new examples which contain roots of type $N.$